oracle/fastr/documentation/dev/casts.md

 mx rbdiag colSums --sweep 2> /dev/null
 ```

-The following command sweeps all builtins using a less strict method for comparing FastR and GNUR outputs (`–matchLevel=error`), according to which two outputs are considered matching if both contains `Error` or none of them contains `Error`.
+The following command sweeps all builtins using a less strict method for comparing FastR and GNUR outputs (`–matchLevel=error`), according to which two outputs are considered matching if both contain `Error` or none of them contains `Error`.

 ```bash
 mx rbdiag --sweep --mnonly --matchLevel=error --maxSweeps=30 --outMaxLev=0